josh-perry/steam-reviews/README.md

 # steam reviews
-A daily (*dle) game about guessing which Steam games have higher reviews.
+A daily (*dle) game about guessing which Steam games have higher reviews + a game about guessing the correct steam game based on store tags!

 Play it [here](https://steam.literallyjosh.com/)!